quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 ### Events

+### onChange
+The `onChange` event has changed.
+The passed object still contains `start` and `end`.
+However, these are now strings, instead of Timestamp objects.
+Additionally, a new `days` array has been added that does contain Timestamp objects.

 #### Mouse Events
 - all mouse events with a `2` on the end can have the `2` removed
 - all mouse events using `:` separator should be changed to `-` (vue3 best practices)